wang-jun-hao/tp/docs/UserGuide.md

 **Example:**

-Context: You are logged in as Dr John Doe (M06371K), viewing the profile page of patient with IC 'S9123456A' with the medical note at index 1 authored by you.
+Context: You are logged in as Dr Strange (M12345K) and viewing the profile page of patient with IC 'S9123456A' with the medical note at index 1 authored by you.

 * `deletenote 1`